 Man has shaped and influenced the landscape that we see today and the archaeology of the area is nationally important.
 In medieval times the area was densely populated and evidence of this can still be seen under your feet.
-Many of these settlements were eventually abandoned because of changes to faming methods, famine and The Black Death.
+Many of these settlements were eventually abandoned because of changes to farming methods, famine and abandoned because of changes to farming methods, famine and The Black Death.
 Today farming remains a key local industry with over 80% of the AOMB currently being cultivated in a range of crops.